starodubtsevconsulting/confs/README.md

 This, along with the folder structure and READMEs, should be enough context for your AI companion to be helpful.

+Another reason this project exists is to support my work on other projects.
+Whenever I work on a different project, I reference this `confs` repo in the `.ai/` markdown files for common dev workflow commands (commit, push, PR, merge).
+This approach keeps sensitive data (like GitHub tokens) secure because the commands are wrapped in `.ai/scripts/*.command.sh` files that read credentials from local config files (e.g. `git/.users-list.conf`), so the AI agent never sees or exposes secrets directly.

 Note: the scripts are written for zsh/bash and should work on macOS too, but I have not tested that.